-Animals Pets 17 Dogs That Really, Really Love Sticks By Mary Jo DiLonardo Senior Writer University of Cincinnati Mary Jo DiLonardo covers a wide range of topics focused on nature, health, science, and anything that helps make the world a better place. our editorial process Updated February 6, 2020 Is it still just a stick if it's bigger than you are?.
+Animals Pets 17 Dogs That Really, Really Love Sticks By Mary Jo DiLonardo Mary Jo DiLonardo LinkedIn Twitter Senior Writer University of Cincinnati Mary Jo DiLonardo has worked in print, online, and broadcast journalism for 25 years and covers nature, health, science, and animals.
+Learn about our editorial process Updated February 6, 2020 Is it still just a stick if it's bigger than you are?.
 Jaromir Chalabala/Shutterstock Share Twitter Pinterest Email Animals Wildlife Pets Animal Rights Endangered Species Many dogs love sticks.
 For some, it's the thrill of the chase when the stick is thrown.
 Others just like the satisfaction of gnawing on wood.
 And some just like carrying around their prize like a trophy.
 Plus, it doesn't hurt that sticks look a lot like bones.
 What's not to love?
 More than you might think, say many veterinarians who caution against letting dogs play with sticks.
 They've seen injuries ranging from splinters on a dog's tongue all the way to punctures in a roof of a dog's mouth or throat.
 Veterinarian Jason Nicholas points out that dogs that chase sticks often experience more damage than dogs that gnaw on them.
 So you may want to consider chew toys with less risk of injury.
 Hopefully the only thing these dogs had after playing with sticks was a case of happy exhaustion.
 Like this pup who couldn't keep his eyes open, but had to keep his stick close by.
 Cooter holds tight to his stick while he rests.
 Ted Drake [CC BY-ND 2.0]/Flickr This puppy loves his stick so much, he doesn't care how goofy he looks when he plays with it.
 Oz, the Great Dane puppy, makes a silly face.
 Jon Hurd [CC BY 2.0]/Flickr And this puppy is just gnawing on his stick.
 Maybe he's teething. schnaars [CC BY-SA 2.0]/Flickr But sticks aren't just for puppies.
 This senior dog found a whopper of a prize.
 Libby, 12, waded out to find the perfect stick.
 Pete Markham [CC BY-SA 2.0]/flickr Boomer, a Staffordshire bull terrier in the U.K., is very fond of sticks as you can see in the video below.
 "This is him in one of our local parks last year," his mom says.
 "He found a huge stick but didn’t want to leave it behind.
 This shows his determination to get the huge stick through a small space.
 I tried to help him but as you can see on his second attempt, he didn’t quite have the brains to get the job done."
 Lots of dogs are overachievers, often choosing sticks that are way bigger than they are.
 'It didn't look this big when I picked it up.'.
 Zaskoda [CC BY 2.0]/Flickr And some aren't happy with just one.
 Why carry just one stick?.
 Breanna Agnor [CC BY-ND 2.0]/Flickr Because why have one, when you can have two?
 Bogart Handsome Devil loves his sticks.
 Lulu Hoeller [CC BY 2.0]/Flickr Some dogs will spend time shredding the bark.
 Luke gnaws on his stick. m01229 [CC BY 2.0]/Flickr Others will share.
 Bigsby and Fawks hold on to their prized find.
 Doctor Popular [CC BY-SA 2.0]/Flickr Or ask friends for a little help when the sticks are too big to carry.
 Some dogs will go to extremes to find their sticks.
 Luka worked hard for his stick.
 S. Carter [CC BY-SA 2.0]/Flickr Even if it means doing a little gymnastics when they're wearing a cone of shame.
 Simon found a stick that will fit into his cone.
 Tracy Rosen [CC BY-SA 2.0]/Flickr And then there's Lancelot, a rescued American bulldog/boxer mix who loves sticks so much.
 This time he found one that's more like a branch and might be just a little too much for him to handle.
 You go, Lancelot.